h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 - Ensure there is one, and preferably only one, obvious way to accomplish tasks
 - Incorporate good practices, especially security practices, as built-in features rather than optional patterns

 This design philosophy is reflected in Ralph's key features.
 The language makes variables immutable by default to reduce mutation-related bugs and unintended state changes.
 It implements automatic safety checks for public contract calls, protecting against unexpected external interactions that could compromise security.
 Asset movements between functions must be explicitly approved and verified, eliminating unauthorized transfers.
-Ralph's specialized data structures like sub-contracts and maps are optimized to minimize state bloat, improving the sustainability of the blockchain.
+Ralph's specialized data structures like sub contracts and maps are optimized to minimize state bloat, improving the sustainability of the blockchain.
 These carefully designed features create a language that balances robust security with developer productivity, making Ralph both powerful and approachable for developers of all experience levels.

 ### Hello Web3